Crescentdark/Python/README.md

     - a small game where the player has to guess which one is higher
   - A JUptyer excersiser
     - Linear regression with jupyter

   - Pong
     - classic pong game

   - Quiz game
     - a quiz game where the player hsa to answer qustions

   - Snake game
     - classic Snake game

+  - Turtle crossing game
+    - basic crossing game

+  - Turtle Race
+    a small program that lets you bet on turtles that go one way